What Training Engagement Really Means — and How to Earn It

 So that they have the opportunity to validate the training content and delivery for their people.

 And that’s great – I love working with senior leaders and honor the time they take to do this.
-I find that they have end up enjoying the session and learn something.

 But imagine if I went into that training room with content designed around theatrics, fun activities and getting laughs?